-In 2013, we combined the management of our Livestock and Poultry Diagnostics and Dairy lines of business to more effectively realize the market synergies between the product lines and to achieve operational efficiencies.
+In 2013, we combined the management of our Livestock and Poultry Diagnostics, and Dairy lines of business to more effectively realize the market synergies between the product lines and to achieve operational efficiencies.
 We refer to this segment as Livestock, Poultry and Dairy ("LPD").
 Our OPTI Medical operating segment remains combined and presented with our remaining pharmaceutical product line and our out-licensing arrangements in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
-The segment income (loss) from operations discussed within this report for the years ended December 31, 2012 and 2011 has been retrospectively revised to reflect this change in the composition of our reportable segments.
-See Note 15 to the consolidated financial statements for the year ended December 31, 2013 included in this Annual Report on Form 10-K for financial information about our segments, including our product and service categories and our geographic areas.
+The segment income (loss) from operations discussed within this report for the year ended December 31, 2012 has been retrospectively revised to reflect this change in the composition of our reportable segments.
+See Note 14 to the consolidated financial statements for the year ended December 31, 2014 included in this Annual Report on Form 10-K for financial information about our segments, including our product and service categories and our geographic areas.

 The performance of our business is particularly subject to various risks that are associated with doing business internationally.
-For the year ended December 31, 2013, sales of products and services to customers outside the U.S. accounted for approximately 42% of our overall revenue.
-These foreign sales accounted for approximately 35%, 51% and 88% of revenue in our CAG, Water and LPD segments, respectively.
+For the year ended December 31, 2014, sales of products and services to customers outside the U.S. accounted for approximately 43% of our overall revenue.
+These foreign sales accounted for approximately 36%, 52% and 90% of revenue in our CAG, Water and LPD segments, respectively.
 See "Part 1, Item 1A.
-Risk Factors."
+Risk Factors." and Note 14 to the consolidated financial statements for the year ended December 31, 2014 included in this Annual Report on Form 10-K for more information on revenue from customers outside of the U.S.